jsbain/stash_git_tutorial/stash_git_tutorial.md

 README.md (46.0B) 2016-02-25 00:47:43
 ```

 So now we have a copy of the repo on our local device.
 The .git folder is special, do not delete it.
-A future installment will talk a little about what is in here, since it can sometimes be useful to know a little about the plumbing for times when things go horribly wrong (as long as you don't delete this folder, even if you make a terible mistake, your committed files are safe and can be recovered.  dulwich never really does garbage collection, so objects in the repo will always be there. )
+A future installment will talk a little about what is in here, since it can sometimes be useful to know a little about the plumbing for times when things go horribly wrong (as long as you don't delete this folder, even if you make a terrible mistake, your committed files are safe and can be recovered.  dulwich never really does garbage collection, so objects in the repo will always be there. )

 ## Adding some files, and our first commit
 Let's go ahead and create some files.
 I will go ahead and save this file to that folder.

 ```
-git_tutorial]$ ll
+[git_tutorial]$ ll
 .git (374.0B) 2016-02-25 00:47:43
 README.md (46.0B) 2016-02-25 00:47:43
 stash_git_tutorial.md (3.5K) 2016-02-25 01:00:58
-[git_tutorial
 ```
 The `git add` command is used to add a file to the "index".
 There are some good docs describing how git works, but the basic idea is this:  you have a working copy of a folder structure -- basically the files that you see and can edit.
 Internal to git, there is another "folder" called the index, or staging area, where you can copy files to create a commit.
 The index is a temporary staging area, starts off containing whatever was in the last commit.
 When you commit, you create a permanent snapshot of what is in the index at that time.
 This act of copying to the staging area in git parlance is called `git add`, and `git commit` creates the snapshot which is then permanently stored.   `git status` checks the index to see if it is up to date with the working copy.
 Let us add, then commit, and check status to verify we have added the file.